ept/neo4j-scala-template/README.md

 License
 -------

-This code is (c) 2009 Martin Kleppmann, and is distributed under the terms of the BSD license.
-See the file LICENSE for details.
+Copyright (c) 2009 Martin Kleppmann.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, version 3.
+See `LICENSE.txt` for details.

+Please note that the Affero GPL does not allow you to use this software in a closed-source web application.
+If distributing the source of your application is not acceptable to you, please contact [Ept Computing](http://www.eptcomputing.com/) to obtain a commercial license.